EIS loss relief: what it is and how to claim it

 Providing some of the most generous tax reliefs and incentives currently available to UK investors, the Enterprise Investment Scheme has played a pivotal role in driving forward growth in the UK's startup economy over the past three decades.

-Boasting a range of EIS eligible investment opportunities stretching back to our very first in 2015, our portfolio, the GCV portfolio demonstrates our belief that by investing into opportunities under it the Enterprise Investment Scheme, investors can directly support the growth and prospering of the next generation of British businesses whilst bolstering their portfolio with growth and impact.
+Boasting a range of EIS-eligible investment opportunities, stretching back to our very first in 2015, the GCV portfolio demonstrates our belief that by investing into opportunities under the Enterprise Investment Scheme, investors can directly support the growth of the next generation of British businesses whilst bolstering their portfolio with growth and impact.